OpenMDAO/RevHack2020/problems/oas_stability_derivs/problem_dicussion.md

 OpenMDAO doesn't have an "automatic" way to place problems into models.
 To do this, you need to create an `ExplicitComponent` that contains the subproblem and manages the passing of data.
-This isn't as difficult as it sounds, and this is one of the primary focuses of this
+This isn't as difficult as it sounds, and is one of the primary focuses that is documented in this solution.

 (Simple explanation with diagram goes here.)

 For our aircraft case, we want to compute and constrain the derivatives of aerodynamic variables with resepct to alpha and beta.
+This means we need to encapsulate OpenAerostruct in the sub-problem.
+While we technically don't need the geometry to be included in the subproblem, since it is not involved in the calculation of the stability derivatives, we included it because it is more computationally efficient, as will be explained later.
+Wrapping OpenVSP and incorporating it into an OpenAerostruct model is also explained in a later section.

+Here is the first part of the component.
+It contains an attribute `self._problem` that holds the subproblem.
+This problem will only be setup once.

+The inputs include the three geometry inputs and the angle of attack "alpha".
+These will all design variables for the full optimization problem.
+The rest of the inputs are constants.
 ```
 class ECRM(om.ExplicitComponent):
     """